anontechnology/documentation/docs/libraries.md

 ### Deleting Tags from the Vault

 To remove a Tag, specify the Tag to be removed.
-A Boolean denoting the status of the operation will be returned.
+A boolean denoting the status of the operation will be returned.

 === "Java"